 A dual enrollment student is one who has participated in an academic program where both high school and college courses are completed simultaneously.
 Courses are taught according to the standards of higher education.
 These standards include, but are not limited to, faculty credentials, credit hours, course work, textbooks, classroom discussion, and classroom instruction.
 Acceptance of dual enrollment credits will be determined on a case-by-case basis by the IBCS Registrar.

 Credits taken at prior institutions may be accepted at IBCS as Transfer Credits.
 A student seeking to transfer credits must request that all schools involved send official transcripts directly to IBCS.
 These documents need to include a statement and/or represent good standing from the institution of prior attendance.
 There is a $10 transfer credit fee applied to the student’s account for the semester in which credits are transferred.

-Students transferring fewer than twenty-six hours (26) of college-level work may be required to submit scores from an ACT or an SAT.
-These results will be forwarded to IBCS automatically when the student identifies IBCS as a recipient when registering for a test (ACT: 0178; SAT: 5461) or by adding IBCS as a recipient on their profile after the test has been taken.
+Students transferring fewer than twenty-six hours (26) of college-level work may be required to submit ACT, SAT, or CLT scores.
+These results are forwarded to IBCS automatically when the student identifies IBCS as a recipient when registering for a test (ACT: 0178; SAT: 5461) or by adding IBCS as a recipient on their profile after the test has been taken.

 Transfer Credits need to be credits awarded by institutions of Higher Education, from military courses, standardized test scores (CLEP), and/or dual enrollment courses.
 Transcripts will be evaluated based upon the institution’s accreditation; the course number, contents, philosophy, outside requirements; and the student’s earned grade.